mohammedeltaweel/RFM-Analysis-Using-SQL/README.md

 The project has the following:

-  1.Using SQL to clean and discover the data
+  1. Using SQL to clean and discover the data

-  2.Using window and analytical functions to tell a data story
+  2. Using window and analytical functions to tell a data story

-  3.Using PostgreSQL to conduct RFM analysis
+  3. Using PostgreSQL to conduct RFM analysis